kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/multimedia-and-layout/layout.md

 ---

-With the Box Modelllll, you can control the size and spacing in and around elements.
+With the Box Model, you can control the size and spacing in and around elements.
 But, the box model doesn’t let you position elements anywhere you want.

 In this lesson, you’ll learn about laying out the elements on the page.